MaxBamberger/DataScienceProjects/exploring-bayes/README.md

   sample size and detectable effect size
 - Bayesian updating to calculate outcomes as a probabilistic distribution (posterior) based on a prior distribution and a likelihood function

-## Readings
-- `power_derivation.pdf` explains what statistical power is and the best practices of using power calculations within an experimental setup